-Danton Heinen Continues Strong Recent Stretch In Bruins’ Win Vs. Penguins
+NESN

-Danton Heinen has been a solid contributer to the Boston Bruins so far this season.
+Danton Heinen has been a solid contributer to the Boston Bruins this season.

-The 24-year-old started the season off slowly scoring just one point in the team’s first seven games, but has come on strong with five points in the squad’s last seven games.
+The 24-year-old started the season off slowly, notching just one point in the team’s first seven games, but has come on strong with five points in the squad’s last seven games.

-Heinen was unable to etch his name in the score sheet in Monday night’s 6-4 victory over the Pittsburgh Penguins, but did make a positive impact finishing the night plus one.
-For more on the forward, check out the video above from “Bruins Postgame Final,” presented by Rodenhiser Heating and Cooling.
+Heinen was unable to etch his name in the score sheet in Monday night’s 6-4 victory over the Pittsburgh Penguins, but did make a positive impact on the team in the win.
+For more on the forward, check out the video above from “Bruins Postgame Final,” presented by Rodenhiser Heating & Cooling.

 Thumbnail photo via Greg M. Cooper/USA TODAY Sports Images